NZD/USD Exchange rate

 The organizations and people that affect the most the moves of the NZD/USD pair are:

 - The Reserve Bank of New Zealand (RBNZ).
 It is New Zealand's central bank.
 Its primary role is to “give people, communities and businesses the confidence to spend, borrow and save money” by maintaining a sound and efficient monetary and financial system.
 The RBNZ achieves this by managing inflation to keep prices stable, regulating banks and finance companies, producing New Zealand’s banknotes and coins and operating effective wholesale payment and settlement systems.
-The current governor is Christian Hawkesby.
+The current governor is Anna Breman.

 - The New Zealand Government – whose Prime Minister is Christopher Luxon – and its Ministry of Business, Innovation, and Employment (MBIE), which implements policies that affect the economy of the country.